 People of all genders can indeed commit adultery.
 But most studies and surveys on the topic show that male partners tend to cheat more frequently than partners of other genders.
 However, no matter the gender of the partners, it can be a devastating discovery for the cheated partner and a tough and guilt-ridden journey for the one who cheated.

-With the help of clinical psychologist Devaleena Ghosh (M.Res, Manchester University), founder of Kornash: The Lifestyle Management School, who specializes in couples counseling and family therapy, we try to understand the complexities of infidelity and what a relationship needs to revive its health after a breach of trust of such monumental proportions.
+With the help of clinical psychologist Devaleena Ghosh (M.Res, Manchester University), founder of Kornash: The Lifestyle Management School, who specializes in couples counseling and family therapy, we try to understand the complexities of infidelity and what a relationship needs for recovering from an affair after a breach of trust of such monumental proportions.

 What Percent Of Marriages Stay Together After Infidelity?